Nuitka/Nuitka/.github/ISSUE_TEMPLATE.md

 - Please check whether the bug was already reported or fixed.

+- Please check whether the issue appears when you run the code with Python, if it does, it's not a Nuitka issue.

 - Please check out if the develop version of Nuitka works better for you.

   Download source, packages [from here](https://nuitka.net/doc/download.html) where you will also